 States covered

-Sankara is the only national player covering the most populous states of India - Andhra Pradesh, Bihar, Chattisgarh, Gujarat, Karnataka, Madhya Pradesh, Maharashtra, Punjab, Rajasthan, Telangana, Tamil Nadu, UP, Uttarakhand and West Bengal.
+SEF, USA covers some of the most populous states of India – Andhra Pradesh, Bihar, Chhattisgarh, Gujarat, Karnataka, Madhya Pradesh, Maharashtra, Punjab, Rajasthan, Telangana, Tamil Nadu, UP, Uttarakhand, and West Bengal.

 Population covered in India